clojure-emacs/cider/doc/hacking_on_cider.md

 (Note: tests may not run correctly inside Emacs' `shell-mode` buffers.
 Running them in a terminal is recommended.)

-You can also check for the presence of byte-compilation warnings in batch mode:
+You can also check for compliance with a variety of coding standards in batch mode (including docstrings and byte-compilation warnings):

 ```
-$ make test-bytecomp
+$ make lint
 ```

 #### Running the tests in Travis CI